Updated September 29, 2020

 We are closely following the up-to-the-minute recommendations from the Centers for Disease Control and Prevention, World Health Organization, Occupational Health & Safety and local, county, and state health agencies to ensure the safety of our employees and the communities where we live and work.
 We are:

-- communicating broadly and often with our employees about the importance of social distancing and hygiene precautions.
+- communicating daily with our employees about the importance of staying home when ill, social distancing, and hygiene precautions

-- leaving all interior doors open, providing gloves, masks and taking other measures to decrease touch points.
+- leaving all interior doors open and taking other measures to decrease touch points

 We continue to offer 24/7 customer service and technical support by phone.
 We are limiting in-person customer visits where possible.
-Thanks to technology, we can provide excellent remote support, thereby limiting person-to-person interaction.
+Thanks to technology, we can provide excellent technical support and offer many of our trainings remotely, thereby limiting person-to-person interaction.

 Ensuring Business Continuity